HIGHLIGHTS-Tennis-Day three at the U.S. Open

 Not before 2130 GMT/5:30 PM ET

-8-Madison Keys (U.S.) v Kayla Day (U.S.) (Compiled by Nivedita Shankar in Bengaluru; Editing by Mark Lamport-Stokes and Frank Pingue)
+8-Madison Keys (U.S.) v Kayla Day (U.S.) (Compiled by Nivedita Shankar in Bengaluru; Editing by Mark Lamport-Stokes)